gr-grey/quartz/content/02-daily-rambling/The power of language.md

 However, [[03-my-people/Robert Sapolsky|Robert Sapolsky]] also talked about how we should be careful about thinking only within a certain category, being limited in a [*bucket*](https://youtu.be/NNnIGh9g6fA?t=494).

 Last thing, on group wisdom.
-Ants can use group wisdom to solve the traveling sales man problem, which is a NP-hard problem, for details check out this [Sapolsky lecture](https://youtu.be/o_ZuWbX-CyE?t=3291).
+Ants can use group wisdom to solve the [[02-daily-rambling/Traveling salesman problem|traveling salesman problem]], which is a NP-hard problem, for details check out this [Sapolsky lecture](https://youtu.be/o_ZuWbX-CyE?t=3291).
 I wonder if language is our version of group wisdom.
 Collectively, we shaped our language together by choosing which words to use and which ones not to, based mostly on what feels right or good to us, and we nailed that insula cortex stuff.
 And in a way the large language models like GPT, trained on a good chunk of the texts from the internet, represents our group wisdom by absorbing all the information we've documented using our language.